hewsontrinh526/holbertonschool-low_level_programming/hello_world/README.md

 0. Preprocessor - This script will run a C file through just the preprocessor and save the result into another file.

 1. Compiler - This script will compile a C file, but it does not link.
 Additionally, it will save the output file with the .o extension.

+2. Assembler - This script will generate the assembly code of a C file and then saves it in an output file with the .s extension.